 - Speakers who are very recent PhDs, talking about their thesis work.

-- Organizers of Specialist Discussion Meetings
+- Organisers of Specialist Discussion Meetings

 provided that the recipients are Fellows.
-(Speakers and organizers in the above categories who are not Fellows of the Society will be reimbursed retroactively if they apply for Fellowship up to a month after the meeting.)
+(Speakers and organisers in the above categories who are not Fellows of the Society will be reimbursed retroactively if they apply for Fellowship up to a month after the meeting.)